 By email

 TalkTalk’s bereavement team can also be reached by email at [email protected].
 This is useful if you prefer a written record of your notification, or if you cannot call during business hours.
-Include the deceased’s name, address, account number, and date of death, along with your own name, contact details, and relationship.
+Include the deceased’s name, address, account number, date of death, your own name, contact details, and relationship.

-Unlike BT or EE, TalkTalk does not currently offer a dedicated online bereavement notification form.
-Phone and email are the main routes.
-If you use a third-party notification service such as Settld or Life Ledger, these can contact TalkTalk on your behalf – though you will still need to supply the account details.
+If you use a service such as Settld or Life Ledger, these can contact TalkTalk on your behalf – though you will still need to supply the account details.

 What documents you will need